Q-ball-like solitons on the M2-brane with worldvolume fluxes: The M2-brane with 2-form worldvolume fluxes

 The constraints of the theory associated to the local Area Preserving Diffeomorphisms (APD) are:

 and to the two APD global constraints,

 In the dynamics of the M2-brane we will only be concerned with the local area preserving diffeomorphisms constraint and the flux constraint.

-The fluxes of the Hamiltonian can be induced by the presence of a constant quantized 3-form $C_{\pm}$ background.
-The Hamiltonian of a supermembrane with central charges corresponds to the Hamiltonian of the M2-brane with worldvolume fluxes $C_-$.
-Its formulation is equivalent to the Hamiltonian of the M2-brane with central charge, plus a constant shift given by the pullback of the $C_+$ contribution \cite{mpdm2019:flux,mpgm10Monodromy}

 The dynamics of the M2-brane with worldvolume fluxes is determined by the equations of motion (EOM) and their constraints.
 The Lagrangian density of the theory can be obtained by performing a usual Legendre transformation of the Hamiltonian density defined as where $\Lambda$ represents a Lagrange multiplier and $\phi=-\phi_{APD}$ represents the APD constraint given by equation (\ref{APD local}).
-It contains the Lagrangian of MIM2, formerly obtained in \cite{Bellorin:Restuccia:2003}, plus a constant term associated to the flux contribution $K$.
+It contains the Lagrangian of MIM2, previously obtained in \cite{Bellorin-Restuccia-2003}, plus a constant term associated to the $C_+$ flux contribution, denoted by $K$.

 The tension has been fixed to $T=1$.
-Since the $K$ contribution gives a constant term, added to the action.
-Its equations of motion are equal to those of the M2-brane with central charges.
-The symplectic field strength, and the symplectic covariant derivative now run over the indices $i,j=0$, $r=9,10$ with $A_0=\Lambda$ and $D_0=\partial_{\tau}$.
-As explained in \cite{Hoppe:PhdTesis, Allen:Andersson:Restuccia:2010} the gauge freedom of the system allows to fix $\Lambda=0$ and then the Lagrangian density function $\mathcal{L}=\mathcal{L}_T-K$ reduces to
+Since the $K$ contribution gives a non dynamical constant term, added to the action, its equations of motion are equal to those of the M2-brane with central charges.
+The symplectic field strength, and the symplectic covariant derivative now run over the indices $i,j=0,r$, with $r=9,10$. $A_0=\Lambda$ the lagrange multiplier and $D_0=\partial_{\tau}$.
+As explained in \cite{Hoppe:PhdTesis, Allen-Andersson-Restuccia-2010} the gauge freedom of the system allows to fix $\Lambda=0$ and then the Lagrangian density function $\mathcal{L}=\mathcal{L}_T-K$ reduces to

 The nonlinear system of equations that one has to solve is the following: From (\ref{lagrangeanosuperM2centralchargecompleta}) we derive the equations of motion for the dynamical fields $X^m(\tau,\sigma,\rho)$ and $A_{r}(\tau,\sigma,\rho)$